madebysimon/OPUS/dev/Notes.md

  > THIS ARTICLE IS OUT FOR REVIEW

 ---
+Mein Ansatz zum ganzheitlichen lernen - out in the open.

 to get around the notes being WORN – written once read never